Immigrants at Castle Garden - 1880

 " November 12th.

-" Mr. Jackson—I take the liberty to write to you to ask you to do me a kindness by giving me the address of some Western gentleman, as 1 would like to send my address to some one who is of good moral character—a dark-complexioned man preferred.
-By sending my address to such a man would add to the happiness of my life; and please oblige a lonely girl who wishes to secure a husband.
+" Mr. Jackson—I take the liberty to write to you to ask you to do me a kindness by giving me the address of some Western gentleman.
+I want to send my address to someone of good moral character—a dark-complexioned man preferred.
+Sending my address to such a man would add to the happiness of my life, and please oblige a lonely girl who wishes to secure a husband.

 " Address: Miss Rosalind Sweetman.